HL7/us-behavioral-health-profiles/input/pagecontent/index.md

 Standardizing behavioral health data through this IG aims to improve data exchange and interoperability in the behavioral health ecosystem, ultimately contributing to improved patient care and outcomes.

-Discussions on the use of this IG take place regularly on the [Behavioral Health Information Technology (BHIT)](https://confluence.hl7.org/spaces/EHR/pages/208471919/Behavioral+Health) calls, hosted by the Electronic Health Record (EHR) Workgroup at HL7.
+Discussions on the use of this IG take place regularly on the BHIT calls.
 Implementers are invited to participate in the discussions and the testing activities.

 ### How to Read This Implementation Guide